 4 Department of Developmental and Cell Biology, University of California Irvine, Irvine, CA, 92627, USA

-* Corresponding Author: qnie@uci.edu
+* Correspondence should be addressed to QN (email: qnie@uci.edu)

 Abstract

-One major challenge in analyzing spatial transcriptomic (ST) datasets is to simultaneously incorporate the cell transcriptome similarity and their spatial locations.
+One major challenge in analyzing spatial transcriptomic datasets is to simultaneously incorporate the cell transcriptome similarity and their spatial locations.
 Here, we introduce SpaceFlow, which generates spatially-consistent low-dimensional embeddings by incorporating both expression similarity and spatial information using spatially regularized deep graph networks.
-Based on the embedding, we introduce a pseudo-Spatiotemporal Map (pSM) that integrates the pseudotime concept with spatial locations of the cells to unravel spatiotemporal patterns of cells.
+Based on the embedding, we introduce a pseudo-Spatiotemporal Map that integrates the pseudotime concept with spatial locations of the cells to unravel spatiotemporal patterns of cells.
 By comparing with multiple existing methods on several ST datasets at both spot and single-cell resolutions, SpaceFlow is shown to produce a robust domain segmentation and identify biologically meaningful spatiotemporal patterns.
-Applications of SpaceFlow reveal new evolving lineage in heart developmental data and novel tumor-immune interactions in human breast cancer data.
+Applications of SpaceFlow reveal evolving lineage in heart developmental data and tumor-immune interactions in human breast cancer data.
 Our study provides a flexible deep learning framework to incorporate spatiotemporal information in analyzing ST data.

 Introduction

 The spatiotemporal pattern of gene expression is critical to unraveling key biological mechanisms from embryonic development to disease.
 Recent advances in spatially resolved transcriptomics (ST) technologies provide new ways to characterize the gene expression with spatial information that the popular nonspatial single-cell RNA-sequencing (scRNA-seq) method is unable to capture.
 The majority of current ST technologies may be categorized into in situ hybridization (ISH)-based and spatial barcoding-based, varying in gene throughput and resolution1–3.
 ISH-based methods can detect target transcripts at the sub-cellular resolution, such as Multiplexed Error-Robust Fluorescence ISH (MERFISH) and sequential fluorescence ISH (seqFISH), for about 100-1000 and 10,000 genes respectively4,5.
 Spatial barcoding-based methods can capture the whole transcriptome with varying spatial spot resolutions, such as Visium in 55 μm, the Slide-seq in 10 μm6, and the spatiotemporal enhanced resolution ‘omics sequencing (Stereo-seq) in nanometer (subcellular) resolution7.